Samandar (city)

-Samandar (also Semender) was a city in (and briefly capital of) Khazaria, on the western shore of the Caspian Sea, in what is now Daghestan.
-At some later date, it may have been moved inland to some areas near present-day village of Shelkovskaya in the modern Chechen Republic.
+Samandar (also Semender) was a city in Khazaria (c.
+650–969 CE) on the western shore of the Caspian Sea in the North Caucasus.
+It was the second capital of Khazaria for a brief period in the 8th century.
+The exact location of Samandar has not been identified; it is generally assumed to be in what is now Dagestan in southern Russia.

 Location

-The exact location of the city is unknown.
+Samandar's exact location is unknown.
 Medieval Arabic sources report simply that it was midway between Derbent and Atil, near the shore of the Caspian Sea.
 Modern scholars have variously identified Samandar with Kizlyar on the Terek River, or with Tarki further south on the Caspian coast.
-Tarki corresponds more closely to medieval sources, as the 10th-century Hudud al-'Alam reports that Samandar was on the coast, and archaeological finds from the Khazar period, including fortifications, have been found there.
-The city might possibly had been moved at some later date to the hill fort corresponding to the present day location of the village of Shelkovskaya on the Terek.
+Tarki corresponds more closely to medieval sources, as the 10th-century Hudud al-'Alam reports that Samandar was on the coast; archaeological finds from the Khazar period, including fortifications, have been discovered there.

+Samander may have been moved from an original site to a different, unidentified location, possibly a hill fort in Chechnya near the present-day village of Shelkovskaya on the Terek.